Places

 Nakameguro·¥

 Down-and-dirty late night ramen.
-Perfect after a night out, multiple locations across the city.
+Perfect after a night out, there are multiple locations across the city but this one is my favorite.

 Verified by Max (lived in Tokyo 6 months)